-Survey of the plant kingdom with emphasis on morphology, physiology, and systematics of the higher plants.
+Applies the concepts introduced in Biology 1 to the study of plants and general ecology.
+Topics include morphology, physiology, systematics, and evolutionary trends among cyanobacteria, algae, fungi, and plants.
+Population, community, and ecosystems dynamics of higher plants will be emphasized.
 Designed primarily for biology majors and related fields, but open to all qualified students.
 Prerequisite: BIOL 1 or BIOL 15 AND MATH 52.
 (L)

-BIOL 4--Human Anatomy (4 units) CSU/UC
+BIOL 4-Human Anatomy (4 units) CSU/UC